-Report confirms Xcel Energy’s strategy built to succeed in a low-carbon future
+Report: Xcel Energy is built to succeed in a low-carbon future

 Xcel Energy recently published its second report responding to the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
 The report shows the value of the company’s strategy of deploying renewable and other clean-energy resources, building a more resilient energy grid and meeting the evolving needs of customers — all while keeping service reliable and bills as low as possible.

 The publication provides an in-depth view of Xcel Energy’s clean energy strategy and preparedness for managing the risks associated with climate change, as well as opportunities presented by a low-carbon energy transition.
 In 2018, Xcel Energy became the first major U.S. energy provider to announce a goal of delivering 100% carbon-free electricity by 2050, with an interim goal to reduce carbon emissions 80% by 2030.
 The company has since expanded its aspirations to provide net-zero energy by 2050 through goals that address all the ways its customers use energy — including electricity, heating and transportation.